Dr Charles Nel

 Malcolm Robinson was a 30-40 a day smoker for 20 years.
 He knew that his smoking was costing him a fortune and destroying his health and therefore new that he wanted to stop but it seemed like an unattainable goal.

 Every time he tried to stop he failed miserably and started to reside himself to the fact that he would be a smoker for the rest of his life.
 It was soon after his last failed attempt that a friend referred him to the Allen Carr Easyway method and as they say the rest is history.
-Not only was it easy for Malcolm it was also enjoyable.
+Not only was it easy for Malcolm to stop, it was also enjoyable.
 Malcolm was so impressed with the ease of his own success that he felt he needed to share the experience with as many other smokers as possible.
 He sold his business at the time and successfully acquired the franchise for the Eastern and Southern Cape.
-Malcolm currently operates clinics in Port Elizabeth, East London and Johannesburg.
+Malcolm currently operates clinics in Port Elizabeth, East London and George.